The 'Missing Units'

 So, now we come to the "elephant in the room".
 Assuming any sort of 'normal development' and 'logical reasoning' on the part of our CF 'aliens', we have to ask, where are the missiles ?

 As soon as some sort of primitive explosive is invented, 'firework rockets' become possible.
 Indeed, on Earth, the ancient Chinese employed 'war rockets' around 800 years ago (in 1232) about 400 years before the first steam engine (1606) not to mention 600 years before the first internal combustion engine (1872) and 700 years before the first heavier than air flight (1903)

-I thus find it inconceivable that any 'alien' race, no matter how 'weird', would fail to develop rockets before self-propelled artillery, rail guns and jet aircraft !!
+So it is totally inconceivable that any 'alien' race, no matter how 'weird', would fail to develop rockets before self-propelled artillery, rail guns and jet aircraft !!

 If they have tanks and aircraft, then they have the technology to build rockets, torpedoes and missiles - and if aircraft can 'fly', so can missiles.
 Even in the worst possible atmospheric conditions of hurricane force winds and lightening storms (generating massive EMI = electro-magnetic interference), the simple (unguided) rockets / RPG's will continue to "work" (even if their accuracy is degraded), as will 'wire' (i.e. fibre-optic) guided torpedoes and missiles (at least up to a 'line of sight' target)

 However, automatic guidance systems are just too useful to be abandoned.
 So hurricane force winds and crippling levels of EMI will just be a 'challenge' that will be addressed, and without doubt some solutions will be found (even if some sort of 'organic' based guidance system has to be developed = see, for example, Pigeon Guided Missiles and Bat Bombs).
 So we can conclude that the following are missing :-

 No matter how good your 'sensors' are, the enemy will work hard to camouflage or disguise his forces, and ultimately the only way to distinguish between 'armed insurgents' and 'goat herders' is to move forward and challenge them.